levigilbert/godot-LDtk-import/README.md

 ## Updates:
 ### 11/22/2020:
--The Importer is now an addon/plugin.
+- The Importer is now an addon/plugin.
--added basic import options for Entities.
+- added basic import options for Entities.
 ### 11/13/2020:
--Added basic functionality for autolayers and intgrid layers.
+- Added basic functionality for autolayers and intgrid layers.

 Can now create tilemaps from autolayers and intgrid layers with tilesets.
 Intgrid layers without tilesets are ignored currently.
 ### 11/12/2020: